Koenvh1/ets2-local-radio/README.md

 If that doesn't work, then please try the [alternative dll](https://github.com/Koenvh1/ets2-local-radio/raw/master/plugins/alternative_ets2-telemetry.dll/ets2-telemetry.dll) and copy it to the `\Steam\SteamApps\common\Euro Truck Simulator 2\bin\win_x64\plugins` folder.
 (The alternative only works on 64-bit)

-### The game crashes when changing the graphics settings
+### The overlay is stuck in the top left corner
-Some systems/graphics cards may have this issue.
-Please try removing the plugin by clicking "Remove plugin", then change your graphics settings and install the plugin again.
+This usually occurs after changing the graphics settings.
+It should be gone after ATS/ETS2 is restarted.

 ### The editor will not load/crashes randomly with the overlay installed
 There is as of yet no solution for this problem, and I very much doubt that there ever will be given that DirectX 9 is very picky and this problem affects very few people.